rdehaan/KRR-course-2021/hw1/description.md

 You are given a network of roads:
 - A collection of intersections and a collection of roads that are each between two intersections.
 - Some roads are one-way, and some roads are two-way (this is specified in the problem input).
+- (We will call the connection between two intersections a *road segment*, regardless of whether it allows one-way or two-way traffic.)

 You are also given a collection of which repair equipment is available (e.g., 2 trucks and 1 drill).

-In addition, you are given a subset of roads that need to be repaired (repair requests).
+In addition, you are given a subset of road segments that need to be repaired (repair requests).
 For each repair request, you are given:
-- Which road is to be repaired (i.e., the road segment between which two intersections).
+- Which road segment is to be repaired (i.e., the road segment between which two intersections, in both directions if there is a two-way road).
 - How long this repair takes (e.g., a number of days).
 The repair should happen on subsequent days.
 (Repairs always take a multiple of complete days&mdash;in other words, the granularity of time for this problem is days.)
 - What tools are needed for this repair (e.g., 1 truck and 1 drill).